 - Magic: The Gathering is the Trading Card Game equivalent of Dungeons & Dragons.
 In fact, two of its unsuccessful imitators, Spellfire and Dragon Dice, was produced by TSR, the makers of Dungeons & Dragons, and the commercial failure of Dragon Dice was a major reason why TSR and its franchises were sold to Wizards of the Coast (though they got bought out by Hasbro two years later).

-Champions was the original point-buy roleplaying game.
-Originally, that made Champions unique; but nowadays point-buy is the preferred method of character generation among tabletop gamers.
-This means that a majority of roleplaying games out there (including, amazingly enough, D&D) are now playing Follow the Leader with Champions.
+- Champions was the original point-buy roleplaying game.
+Originally, that made Champions unique; but nowadays point-buy is a very common method of character generation among tabletop gamers.
+This means that a majority of roleplaying games out there (even the current version of D&D has an optional point-buy system) are now playing Follow the Leader with Champions.

 - Warhammer 40,000 began as a spin-off of Warhammer set In the Grim Darkness of the Far Future!, with everything that appeared in Warhammer Fatnasy having some futuristic counterpart.
 While the setting has since matured and has in fact overshadowed its predecessor, 40k has gone on to inspire other works - compare its power-armored Space Marines, psychic and technological Eldar, and skittering hordes of Tyranids to the power-armored Terran Marines, psychic and technological Protoss, and skittering hordes of Zerg found in StarCraft.
 This inevitably leads to arguments and flame wars when gamers don't realize that 40k is Older Than They Think, such as when one reviewer accused THQ and Games Workshop of ripping-off Gears of War for the game Warhammer 40,000: Space Marine.
 (After 40k fanboys complained vociferously, he revised the review to clarify that he was referring more to gameplay and general feel than to setting, the latter of which he admitted to knowing little about.)